Ministry of Foreign Affairs (Bulgaria)

 The Ministry of Foreign Affairs (Министерство на външните работи, abbreviated МВнР, or MVnR) of Bulgaria is the ministry charged with overseeing the foreign relations of Bulgaria.
 The seat of the ministry is located at 2 Alexander Zhendov Str in the capital Sofia.
 It has been in existence since shortly after the Liberation of Bulgaria, with the first minister stepping into office on 17 July 1879.
 The institution was among the first six ministries of the reestablished Bulgarian state.
 Until 1947, it was known as the Ministry of Foreign Affairs and Religious Denominations.
 The Minister of Foreign Affairs is a member of the Government of Bulgaria, also known as the Council of Ministers.
-The current officeholder Georg Georgiev was appointed in January 2025.
+The current officeholder Nadezhda Neynsky was reappointed in February 2026.
+She previously served from 1997 to 2001 as Nadezhda Mihaylova.

 The ministry maintains the diplomatic and consular relations of Bulgaria with other countries and international organisations, operates the diplomatic missions of Bulgaria and supervises the implementation of the international legal obligations of the country.
 It protects the rights and interests of the Bulgarian state and citizens oversees and undertakes diplomatic actions to protect the Bulgarian cultural and historical heritage abroad.
 It also guides the Bulgarian international development aid programme.